syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/edit-types.md

 ### Render ComboBox component in edit form

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Grid supports rendering a [ComboBox](https://helpstaging.syncfusion.com/ej2-angular/combo-box/getting-started) component within the Grid's edit form for a specific column.
+The Angular Data Grid supports rendering a [ComboBox](https://helpstaging.syncfusion.com/ej2-angular/combo-box/getting-started) component within the Grid's edit form for a specific column.
 This feature is useful for providing a drop-down selection with auto-suggestions for data entry.

 Define an [editTemplate](https://ej2.syncfusion.com/angular/documentation/api/grid/column#edittemplate) for the column using `ng-template`.
 The `editTemplate` property specifies the cell edit template used as an editor for a particular column and can accept either a template string or an HTML element ID.